isabella232/docs-13/docs/examples/Star_Wars_Expo.md

 <div data-snack-id="S1Xg47yxZ" class="expo" data-snack-platform="ios" data-snack-preview="false"></div>

 !!! hint ""
+    Hit the `Preview` switch, to see a live example of the current progress.

     Ignore the warnings about `unused components` for now.
-We will need them later and they only provide some styling.
-You can look into [Styled-Components](https://styled-components.com) if you are interested.
+We will need them later.
+You can look into [Styled-Components](https://styled-components.com) for more information.

 The App-Component is responsible for fetching the Data.
-We will use a simple `fetch` with `es6` promises to get the data we need from the Graphql-endpoint.
+We will use a simple `fetch` with `es6` promises to get the data we need from the GraphQL-endpoint.
 If we wanted to we could just as easily use Apollo or Relay but lets keep it simple for now.

-To hold the fetched data we need to introduce `state`:
+To hold the fetched data, we need to introduce `state`:

 ```
 export default class App extends Component {